 The idea of downsizing for Retirement is naturally met with mixed emotions by many facing the decision.
-Kelly's fully appreciate the process one has to go through when deciding whether to downsize their property.
+Kelly's fully appreciates the process one has to go through when deciding whether to downsize their property.
 We understand that it can be a very emotional transition, potentially for good and bad reasons.

 On the one hand, there is the emotional excitement of having more freedom in your life to do what makes you happy, but also the emotional stress of moving out of your family home to a new location.